tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## Discussion
 * What is EDA?
 What are its advantages and disadvantages?
 * Cloud Pub/Sub has two types of subscriptions: push and pull.
 Describe them, showing the strengths and weaknesses of each based on potential applications.
 * When publishing a message into a topic, an ordering key can be specified.
-With the aid of examples, describe the role and benefits of ordering keys.
+Using examples, describe the role and benefits of ordering keys.

 ## Design
-Download the stitching_metadata.csv file from Canvas. write two python scripts to produce and consume the records read from the CSV file.
+Download the stitching_metadata.csv file from Canvas.
+Write two Python scripts to produce and consume the records read from the CSV file.

 The producer should:
 * read the CSV file.